Canine ehrlichiosis has been detected in Queensland, Western Australia, Northern Territory and South Australia.

 Transmission between dogs and other canids

 Transmission between canids requires the tick vector.
-Canids become infected with E. canis after being bitten by an infected tick.
+Transmission of E. canis from infected ticks to uninfected canids can occur within a few hours of attachment.
 Canids may also become infected through blood transfusions.

 As E. canis is not naturally directly transmissible between dogs, possible pathways for its spread include movement of: